sodazone/ocelloids-sdk/README.md

 ### Example: Account Balance

-Here's an example to montior the balance of an account with an amount threshold condition:
+Here's an example that monitors the balance of an account with an amount threshold condition:

 ```typescript
 import { WsProvider } from '@polkadot/api';